chouseknecht/elk-stack-container/README.md

 # elk-stack

-An [Ansible Container project](https://github.com/ansible/ansible-container) that stands up an Elastic (or ELK) Stack.
+An [Ansible Container project](https://github.com/ansible/ansible-container) that stands up a fully functioning Elastic (or ELK) Stack using Docker containers.

 Use this project as a starting point for your own ELK Stack project by running the following:

 ```
 # Create an empty project directory